Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Results

-\emph{Semiclassical analysis.} The variational results obtained with the FNQS framework can be checked against a large-spin analysis and computing the leading (in inverse spin length, $1/S$) corrections to the correlation functions and the overlap order parameter.
+The variational results obtained with the FNQS framework can be compared against a large-spin analysis by computing the leading order corrections in the inverse spin representation $1/S$ to the correlation functions and EA order parameter and then evaluating them in the fully quantum regime $S=\tfrac12$.
 This approach also provides physical insight into the QSG phase.
+The semiclassical approximation is based on the standard Holstein-Primakoff (HP) bosonic representation of the spin-$S$ operators \cite{Auerbach1994,blaizot_ripka_1986}.
+Spin waves in disordered systems have been extensively studied in the past \cite{Sherrington_1977, Takayama_1978, Ching_1981, Barnes_1981, Bray1981}; more recently, they have found application in the study of disordered superconductors~\cite{Cea2014,Menu2020} and of the one-dimensional version of the model under study~\cite{fava2024}.
+Building upon these results, we carry out the full computation of the correction to the spin glass order parameter in the spin wave approximation.

-The semiclassical approximation (described in detail in the \textit{Supplemental Material}), is based on the standard Holstein-Primakoff (HP) representation of the spin-$S$ operators.
-The spin operators can be written in terms of bosonic creation/annihilation operators $\hat{a}_i,\hat{a}_i^\dagger$ satisfying canonical commutation rules $[\hat a_i,\hat a_j^\dagger]=\delta_{ij}$.
-The number operator $\hat a_i^\dagger \hat{a}_i$ encodes the reduction of the local magnetization compared to the classical Heisenberg vector $\b{S}_i$.
-We truncate the HP representation obtained starting from the classical minimum at leading order.
-This yields a spin-wave correction to the classical energy $E_0$, such that the Hamiltonian takes the form $\hat{H}=E_0 + \hat{H}_{\text{SW}}$, with
+For a classical disordered state, first a local change of reference is applied in order to align all spin operators on a fixed direction; then, the rotated spin operators are written in terms of bosonic creation and annihilation operators $\hat{a}_i,\hat{a}_i^\dagger$ satisfying canonical commutation relations $[\hat a_i,\hat a_j^\dagger]=\delta_{ij}$.
+The number operator $\hat a_i^\dagger \hat{a}_i$ encodes the reduction of the local magnetization compared to the classical Heisenberg vector $\boldsymbol{S}_i$.
+We truncate the HP representation obtained starting from the classical minimum at leading order in $1/S$.
+This yields a spin-wave correction to the classical energy $E_0$, such that the Hamiltonian takes the form $\hat{H}/S^2 =E_0 +\hat{H}_{\text{SW}}/S + o(1/S)$, with

-The definition of the matrices $A,B$ is given in the \textit{Supplemental Material}.
-This Hamiltonian does not conserve particle number and must be diagonalized via a Bogoljubov transformation.
+The definition of the matrices $A,B$ is given in the \textit{Supplementary Information}.
+This Hamiltonian breaks translational invariance and does not conserve particle number, so it must be diagonalized via a Bogoljubov transformation.
 The ground state spin-spin correlation function yields a $1/S$ correction to the classical spin-spin correlation function: